tomboulanger/Matchstick.c/matchstick.c/README.md

 > :exclamation: If the user wins, the program must return 1.<br />
 > If the AI wins, it must return 2.

-# Bonus

-Here is a list of bonuses you may implement (in the bonus, built with a separate Makefile’s rule):
-- a graphical interface,
-- a more complete game, with score and several levels of difficulty,
-- a human-machine interface device (such as a leap motion for instance) to select and remove the matchsticks.

 # Examples